cssconf/2017.cssconf.eu/CONTRIBUTING.md

 ## Finding Something To Do

-Our team members coordinate the work to be done using a shared trello-board, but tasks related to the website will also be reflected in our [github issues][github issue-tracker].
+Our team members coordinate the tasks that we need help with in our [Github Issue Tracker][].

-When you want to start contributing, you should look at the tasks we [labeled as 'starter issue'][starter-issues].
+When you want to start contributing, you should look at the tasks we labeled as [Starter Issues][].
 Those are the tasks we considered a good way to get into the codebase and start contributing.

 ## The Contribution Process